Dusk Graphics Backends — Pick the Right One

 • On Mac: switch from Metal → OpenGL.

 • The current backend may not be initializing.
-Switching backends requires Dusk to launch first (the dropdown is in-app).
+Switching backends requires Dusklight to launch first (the dropdown is in-app).

-• If you can’t launch at all to change the setting, edit Dusk’s config file directly.
+• If you can’t launch at all to change the setting, edit Dusklight’s config file directly.

 ”FPS is unexpectedly low”